awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/deploy/tolerations_and_affinity.md

 Our next task is to add tolerations and affinities to the application.

-In the previous section we created two nodegroups that were tainted with `spotInstance: "true:PreferNoSchedule"`. **PreferNoSchedule** is used to indicate we prefer pods not be scheduled on Spot Instances. **NoSchedule** can also be used to enforce a hard discrimination as a taint.
+In the previous section we created two nodegroups that were tainted with `spotInstance: "true:PreferNoSchedule"`. **PreferNoSchedule** is used to indicate we prefer pods not to be scheduled on Spot Instances. **NoSchedule** can also be used to enforce a hard discrimination as a taint.
 To overcome the `spotInstance: "true:PreferNoSchedule"` taint, we need to create a toleration in the deployment.
 Read about how [tolerations](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration/) are applied and modify the **monte-carlo-pi-service.yml** file accordingly.

 {{%expand "Show me a hint for implementing this." %}}